The Definition of a Buyer Persona

 How to Create a Buyer Persona

 Creating a buyer persona can be a long process due to the need to collect and interpret various types of data.
-Because buyer personas are different to normal customers, you should decide if the end user and buyer are the same person for your product.
+Because buyer personas are different from normal customers, you should decide if the end-user and buyer are the same people for your product.
 Plan scenarios to understand if you need to build both a buyer and user persona.